HafshaWahab/Online-Retail-Store-Data-Analysis-Power-BI/README.md

 c) To increase the personalised experience of the customers, we tried to analyse the topmost customer_ID, product name and the maximum quantity ordered by the customers.
 ![tata project_7](https://github.com/HafshaWahab/Online-Retail-Store-Data-Analysis/assets/152807534/e565a556-19e5-47b0-8251-9b7d3c2db075)

 ## Insights
-* Netherlands, EIRE, Germany, France, Germany and Australia are the top 5 most revenue-generating countries, hence, the store can think to expand their business in these countries.
+* Netherlands, EIRE, Germany, France, and Australia are the top revenue-generating countries.
-* Stock_code POST has generated the highest revenue.
+* Stock code "POST" has the highest revenue.
-* Since October and November are the seasonal months, the store can offer more promotions and offers during this time.
+* October and November are seasonal months with the potential for increased promotions.

 ## Suggestions to Client
-* The CEO and CMO can check what were the key factors that led to the highest sales in October and November and could accordingly plan to boost their marketing and sales strategies.
+* Investigate factors driving high sales in October and November for future marketing strategies.
-* They can also plan to expand their business in the Netherlands and EIRE.
+* Consider expansion opportunities in the Netherlands and EIRE.
-* They could take this analysis into large-scale production for a real-time understanding of the business.
-Our team can suggest the necessary steps.
+* Implement real-time business monitoring for ongoing insights and decision-making.

+Feel free to reach out for further discussion or refinement.